sh3lk/mx/website/blog/metric_labels.md

   struct literal, you must provide every field or your code will not compile (e.g., `labels{"/foo"}`).

-These strongly typed metric labels are just one of the ways that Service Weaver makes it easier to write distributed systems.
-Read [the Service Weaver documentation][docs] to learn about more about [metrics][metrics] (including counters, gauges, and histograms) as well as other useful features.
+These strongly typed metric labels are just one of the ways that MX makes it easier to write distributed systems.
+Read [the MX documentation][docs] to learn about more about [metrics][metrics] (including counters, gauges, and histograms) as well as other useful features.